 An experienced public adjuster can not only help you estimate, prepare, negotiate, and settle your insurance claim but can also help you with accurately filling out a Proof of Loss form Experienced Public adjusters work for the policyholder, never for the insurance company.

-A Proof of Loss is a document filled out upon request the insurance company the policyholder when property damage occurs resulting in an insurance claim.
+A Proof of Loss is a document filled out upon request by the insurance company by the policyholder when property damage occurs resulting in an insurance claim.
 This form supports the insureds claim and the value of the insured’s loss to the insurance company.
 It is typically one page and serves as a summary of the information required under the policy; this includes the supporting evidence and estimates of the present value of the loss to the insurer.
 In an insurance claims environment, it is up to the insurance policyholder to present and prove their loss to the insurance company within 60 days.
-This form can be used insurance companies to force an insurer and their Public Adjuster to show their estimate in advance of the insurer granting coverage so they can use it to sometimes pay less than they estimated the loss or to invoke appraisal to attempt to keep the insurer out of potential litigation.
+This form can be used by insurance companies to force an insurer and their Public Adjuster to show their estimate in advance of the insurer granting coverage so they can use it to sometimes pay less than they estimated the loss or to invoke appraisal to attempt to keep the insurer out of potential litigation.

 The Proof of Loss form is an official, notarized, sworn statement from the insured to the insurer concerning the scope of damage to their property.
-If the insurance companies requests in writing a proof of loss within the first 30 days of an insurance claim being filed or within 30 days of reopening a claim with the intention to supplement the claim then you will have to provide your estimate before they are required Florida Statute to pay or deny the claim within 90 days.
+If the insurance companies requests in writing a proof of loss within the first 30 days of an insurance claim being filed or within 30 days of reopening a claim with the intention to supplement the claim then you will have to provide your estimate before they are required by Florida Statute to pay or deny the claim within 90 days.
 The insurance company uses this information as a basis for determining their liabilities for the property loss.
-Once submitted the insured, the insurance company will review the claim and respond with their position on the claim.
+Once submitted by the insured, the insurance company will review the claim and respond with their position on the claim.

 Completing a comprehensive documented Proof of Loss is crucial to the claims process and the policyholder’s recovery; and if not done properly can result in a delay, underpayment or even denial of your claim.